sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ### Stata + Visual Studio Code

-I essentially recycled the notepad++ integration procedure by configuring my tweaked rundo and rundolines programmes in the VSCode to run Stata code.
+I essentially recycled the notepad++ integration procedure by configuring my tweaked rundolines programmes in the VSCode to run Stata code.
 See the relevant folder and follow the instructions.

 ## R

-Basically, install anaconda for the general ecosystem and use ipython terminal to run R code.
+Basically, install anaconda for the general ecosystem and use radian-syntax-supported R terminal to run R code.
 Running rmd files need more explanation.
 To be updated at some point.